SolarPrice Logo_2SolarPrice Logo_2SolarPrice Logo_2SolarPrice Logo_2

 Tags

-Lease-to-Own Solar: How Homeowners Can Secure Solar Savings After 2025
+Prepaid PPA Solar: How Homeowners Can Secure Solar Savings in 2026 & Beyond

 Lease-to-Own Solar

-In just a few weeks, on December 31, 2025, the 30% federal solar tax credit that offered homeowners major solar savings will officially expire.
+On December 31, 2025, the 30% federal solar tax credit that offered homeowners major solar savings officially expired.
 This is a major blow to the solar industry and to homeowners looking to make the switch to clean energy.
 While things will certainly look different in 2026 and beyond, nobody really knows exactly how they will look.
 Is going solar still worth it?
 Are there still ways to save financially when going solar?

 Solar companies everywhere have started to look for creative ways to help homeowners continue to earn savings in a post-solar tax credit world.
-Among them is the lease-to-own solar solution, which offers the option to lease a solar system through a third-party lease company that temporarily owns the system before the homeowner gets full ownership.
-By doing so, the lease company can capture remaining tax credit eligibility and pass savings on to the homeowner.
+Among them is the use of a prepaid power purchase agreement (PPA), also known as lease-to-own solar, which offers the option to lease a solar system through a third-party lease company that temporarily owns the system before the homeowner gets full ownership.
+By doing so, the lease company can capture remaining tax credit eligibility and provide solar credits to the homeowner.

 There’s a bit more to it than that—and we’ll explain it in more detail below—but the gist of it is that homeowners will still be able to save significant amounts of money in the same ballpark as the solar tax credit.
 Lease-to-own solar is designed to preserve, at least in part, the value of the tax credit; convert incentives into upfront savings; and ensure that homeowners still own their solar system in the long term.

 In 2022, Congress passed the Inflation Reduction Act (IRA), which included federal tax incentives to encourage the adoption of clean energy solutions.
 Among them was the Residential Clean Energy Credit, which offered a 30% federal tax credit on the cost of a solar system installation to homeowners.
-This tax credit was set to run through the end of 2032; however, with the passing of the One Big Beautiful Bill earlier this year, it will now expire on December 31, 2025.
+This tax credit was set to run through the end of 2032; however, with the passing of the One Big Beautiful Bill in 2025, it officially expired on December 31, 2025.

 • Step 1: Temporary Ownership by Lease Company.
 The lease company is listed as the system owner at installation, allowing them to claim the federal tax credits still available to them.

-• Step 2: Tax Credit Value is Shared.
-The lease company claims the eligible tax credit and passes the savings to the installation company, which can then pass a portion of the savings along to the homeowner.
-Solar Discovery offers a 30% upfront discount to its customers in these scenarios.
+• Step 2: Solar Credit Value is Shared.
+The lease company claims the eligible tax credit, allowing Solar Discovery to provide a 20-30% upfront discount to its customers.
 Homeowners benefit from the discount without having to file for the solar tax credit.

 • Step 4: Ownership Transfer.
-At the end of the six-year lease, full ownership of the system is transferred to the homeowner.
+At the end of the six-year lease, full ownership of the system is transferred to the homeowner at no additional cost.
 The homeowner now owns the system outright.

-Lease-to-own solar differs from traditional solar options in a number of ways.
+Prepaid PPAs differ from traditional solar options in a number of ways.
 Unlike cash purchases, ownership of the system is delayed, but the owner does not need to qualify for tax credits.
 Instead, they get the discount upfront when paying for the system.
-When compared to solar loans, lease-to-own differs in a few main ways.
-Solar loans require monthly payments, while a lease-to-own arrangement only requires an upfront payment or a monthly loan payment if the system is financed.
-Traditional solar leases or power purchase agreements (PPA) are generally long-term programs that last 25 years and often don’t lead to ownership by the homeowner, while lease-to-own agreements guarantee ownership after a six-year lease period.
+When compared to solar loans, prepaid PPAs differ in a few main ways.
+Solar loans require monthly payments, while a prepaid PPA arrangement only requires an upfront payment or a monthly loan payment if the system is financed.
+Traditional solar leases are generally long-term programs that last 25 years and often don’t lead to ownership by the homeowner, while this agreement guarantees ownership after a six-year lease period.

 This alternative arrangement has many potential benefits for homeowners looking to go solar and maximize their savings in the process.
 These include: